It can be hard to imagine how you can learn a physical craft online! I hope some of these frequently asked questions and answers help!

 Can I use a mobile device to access the class materials?

 Yes.
 Tablets/ ipads work really well.
 Parts of the class materials were written on one!
 Some students have used their phones to access the teaching materials, but you may find this a little small and limiting to get most benefit from the pictures.
+I have updated the platform for the 2018 session to be mobile friendly.

 I’m going to be away for part of this class.
 Will this still work for me?